-If you understand chiropractic care, you will not be surprised to find that all of these measurements were improved in the chiropractic treatment group over the placebo group.
+If you understand chiropractic care with a skilled Mesa, AZ arthritis doctor, you will not be surprised to find that all of these measurements were improved in the chiropractic treatment group over the placebo group.

 It would be easy for detractors to say that this was a single treatment that really doesn’t mean anything long-term.
 The easy response to this would be to ask what medical treatment for degenerative disc disease is anything other them temporary?
 And how many of these have a very small list of only minor side effects?

 The answer is, of course, none of them.
 Even if chiropractic care provided no long-term benefit in this situation, if you suffer from chronic low back pain, even a single days’ relief is valuable.
-And none of this looks into whether or not a course of chiropractic care can have more long-lasting effects, but I can tell you from personal experience that the results can be very strong.
+And none of this looks into whether or not a course of chiropractic care from a Mesa, AZ arthritis doctor can have more long-lasting effects, but I can tell you from personal experience that the results can be very strong.

-So if this fits you and you have not been to a chiropractor in Mesa, what are you waiting for?
+So if this fits you and you have not been to a arthritis doctor in Mesa, AZ what are you waiting for?